Becoming a citizen

-If you have understood what we are and how we function, you can apply for Nova Roman citizenship by filling the Citizenship Application Form.
+If you have understood what we are and how we function, and you have studied the system of Roman names and you have chosen yours, you can apply for Nova Roman citizenship by filling the Citizenship Application Form.
 Don’t worry, you won’t be risking or jeopardizing your status as a citizen of your real country: although we take our Nova Roman citizenship very seriously, in real legal terms our Nova Roman citizenship is simply a membership in the Nova Roma, Inc. cultural organization.

 The citizenship application form has two parts.
 On the first page, we ask you for information about yourself.
 On the second (last) page, you will choose a Roman name which will complete the process.
 If you are under 18, you have to ask your parents to apply for citizenship first, and once they are citizens, they will have to register you.

-Once you are granted citizenship, if you want to “jump in” up front, you may also pay your taxes for the current year: see more information on the taxes page.
+Once you are granted citizenship, you may also pay your taxes for the current year: see more information on the taxes page.
 Taxpayment is not required, but it will open up opportunities for you that you may not be able to participate in unless you are an assiduus (tax payer).

-As we have no real-world money to pay our citizens for their participation and efforts toward helping further the Republic, we do award points for participation and service called “Census Points” or CPs.
+As we have no real-world money to pay our citizens for their participation and efforts toward helping further the Republic, we do award points for participation and service called “Census Points” or CP.
 Unless you are of the assidui, in most cases, your opportunity to earn is limited.
 Position and status in ancient Rome was based on wealth.
-In Nova Roma it is based on service and contribution to the community (measured by CPs), for which there are many ways.
-Ready to start earning some?
-The censors are ready to pay you for your efforts.
+In Nova Roma it is based on service and contribution to the community (measured by CP), for which there are many ways.
+The more you work for Roman culture, the more respected and influential you will become in Nova Roma!